ccd-14/MYTEST/C/grammar-notes/storage-class.md

 4. extern

 ## auto
-The auto storage class is the default storage class for all l==ocal variables.==
+The auto storage class is the default storage class for all ==local variables.==
 ```
 {
    int mount;   //default auto